Some of the best cosy pubs in the UK

-Home to the Yorkshire Nature Triangle, there are year-round experiences to discover
+Hull and East Yorkshire is home to the Yorkshire Nature Triangle, where there are lots of year-round experiences to discover.

 Don’t shout it too loudly, but here in Hull & East Yorkshire we have some of the best-kept nature and wildlife secrets in the country.
 Where else can you spot the colourful puffin, catch a glimpse of the secretive otter or come eye-to-eye with wild deer amongst wind-swept sand dunes?
 Did we mention the occasional whale too?
 And that’s just the beginning.

 The action kicks off in January and February as gannets – our largest seabird with a six-foot wingspan – are the first to arrive back at the famous RSPB Bempton Cliffs to select the best location for a nest.
 By March and April, they’re joined by dinner-suited puffins also looking for a home, with a supporting cast of 250,000 other seabirds like razorbills, guillemots and kittiwakes.
 An array of fully-accessible trails, stunning clifftop viewing areas and live cameras in the Seabird Centre make this an unrivalled location in Europe for immersing yourself in the sights, sounds and yes, smells of a bustling ‘seabird city’.

 As spring turns into summer, East Yorkshire’s unique shoreline really comes alive.
 The turquoise blue of Thornwick Bay offers caves to explore, whilst the rugged coastal paths of the Flamborough Outer Headland echo with a soundtrack of skylarks, yet more puffins and bursts of purple orchids and pink sea thrift.
 If you feel like you’re being watched then you might be right – the peregrine falcon also makes the crags here a home to hunt from.